 Brochures are an essential part of your marketing toolkit, giving your clients a tangible overview of your organisation and your values.

-In this guide we’ll give you brochure design ideas and inspiration and explain how to create the perfect brochure.
+In this guide we’ll give you brochure design ideas and inspiration and explain how to create the perfect brochure design.

 Think about your brochure’s target audience